QuantEcon/lecture-python-programming.myst/lectures/jax_intro.md

 (In the terminology of GPUs, the "host" is the machine that launches GPU operations, while the "device" is the GPU itself.)

+Note that `DeviceArray` is a future, which allows Python to continue execution when the results of computation are not available immediately.

+It enables Python to dispatch more jobs before the computation results are returned by the device.

+This feature is called *asynchronous dispatch* which hides Python overheads and reduces wait time.

 Operations on higher dimensional arrays is also similar to NumPy: